Broward County Transit

 Broward County Transit (also known as BCT) is the public transit agency in Broward County, Florida.
 It is the second-largest transit system in Florida after Miami-Dade Transit.
 It currently operates the only public bus system in Broward County.
 Besides serving Broward County, It also serves portions of Palm Beach County and Miami-Dade County, where it overlaps its service with Miami-Dade Transit and Palm Tran.
+The Broward County Transit system has among the highest ridership per capita as well as the lowest cost per passenger of metropolitan transit systems in the U.S. This system's ability to minimize transit travel time has been most effective in producing such high performances.
+Implemented bus-priority strategies have had an overall minimal effect on traffic, aiding in the overall minimized travel time.
+Reports have shown how traffic has experienced an improved traffic flow since such bus strategies have been implemented.